COLE: A Column-based Learned Storage for Blockchain Systems: Blockchain Storage Basics

 \section{Blockchain Storage Basics}

-In this section, we give some preliminaries necessary for introducing the proposed COLE.
-Blockchain is a chain of blocks that maintains a set of states and records the transactions that modify these states.
-The transaction's execution program is known as \emph{smart contract}.
+In this section, we give some necessary preliminaries to introduce the proposed COLE.
+Blockchain is a chain of blocks that maintains a set of states and records the transactions that modify these states. \ce{To establish a consistent view of the states among mutually untrusted blockchain nodes, a consensus protocol is utilized to globally order the transactions~\cite{nakamoto2008bitcoin, saleh2018blockchain, castro2002practical}.} The transaction's execution program is known as \emph{smart contract}.
 A smart contract can store states, each of which is identified by a state address $addr$.
 In Ethereum~\cite{wood2014ethereum}, both the state address $addr$ and the state value $value$ are fixed-sized strings. \Cref{fig:block-structure} shows an example of the block data structure.
-The header of a block consists of (i) $H_{prev\_blk}$, the hash of the previous block; (ii) $TS$, the timestamp; (iii) $\pi_{cons}$, the consensus protocol related data\eat{(e.g., \emph{nonce} in Proof-of-Work~\cite{nakamoto2008bitcoin})}; (iv) $H_{tx}$, the root digest of the transactions; (v) $H_{state}$, the root digest of the states.
-The block body includes the transactions, states, and their corresponding Merkle hash trees (MHTs).
+The header of a block consists of (i) $H_{prev\_blk}$, the hash of the previous block; (ii) $TS$, the timestamp; (iii) $\pi_{cons}$, the consensus protocol related data; (iv) $H_{tx}$, the root digest of the transactions in the current block; (v) $H_{state}$, the root digest of the states.
+The block body includes the transactions, states, and their corresponding Merkle Hash Tree (MHTs).

-MHT is a widely-used hierarchical structure to ensure data integrity~\cite{merkle1989certified}.
-As shown in \cref{fig:block-structure}, the leaf nodes are the hash values of the indexed data (e.g., $h_1=h(tx_1)$).
+MHT is a prevalent hierarchical structure to ensure data integrity~\cite{merkle1989certified}. \ce{In the context of blockchain, MHT is built for the transactions of each block and the ledger states. \Cref{fig:block-structure} shows an example of an MHT of a block's transactions.
+The leaf nodes are the hash values of the transactions (e.g., $h_1=h(tx_1)$).
 The internal nodes are the hash values of their child nodes (e.g., $h_5=h(h_1||h_2)$).
-MHT can prove the existence of a given data record.
-For example, to prove $tx_3$, $h_4$ and $h_5$ (shaded in \cref{fig:block-structure}), which are the sibling hashes of the search path, are returned as the proof.
-One can verify $tx_3$ by reconstructing the root hash using the proof (i.e., $h(h_5||h(h(tx_3)||h_4))$) and comparing it with the one in the block header (i.e., $H_{tx}$).
+MHT enables the proof of existence for a given transaction.
+For example, to prove $tx_3$, the sibling hashes along the search path (i.e., $h_4$ and $h_5$, shaded in \cref{fig:block-structure}) are returned as the proof.} One can verify $tx_3$ by reconstructing the root hash using the proof (i.e., $h(h_5||h(h(tx_3)||h_4))$) and comparing it with the one in the block header (i.e., $H_{tx}$).
 Apart from being used in the blockchain, MHT has also been extended to database indexes to support result integrity verification for different queries.
 For example, MHT has been extended to Merkle B+-tree (MB-tree) by combining the Merkle structure with B+-tree, to support trustworthy queries in relational databases~\cite{li2006dynamic}.